Does BetterHelp Take Insurance? Essential Guide [2026]

 2. Touch base with your insurer beforehand

-• Many plans require preapproval of BetterHelp services.
+• Some plans may require preapproval of BetterHelp services.
 This confirms coverage details.

 3. Focus on Long-Term Mental Health